Fallout 3 downloadable content: Plot

 Broken Steel alters the ending of the original Fallout 3 to allow continued play after the end of the main quest line.
-When the player reaches the final point of the quest "Take it Back!", new options are given to allow specific followers to enter the reactor, but the original options still remain viable.
-Regardless of what is chosen, however, the player will wake up two weeks later at the Citadel (unless they allow the Purifier to explode, which automatically ends the game), having been knocked unconscious by an unknown radiation spike.
+When the player reaches the final point of the quest "Take it Back!", new options are given to allow specific followers to enter the irradiated control room, but the original options still remain viable.
+Regardless of what is chosen (unless the Purifier is allowed to explode, which automatically ends the game), the player will wake up two weeks later at the Brotherhood's headquarters, the Citadel — formerly the Pentagon — having been knocked unconscious by a radiation spike.
 Sarah Lyons will also be in a coma, unless she activated the purifier, in which case she will have died.